-On page SEO is one of the most important processes you can use, not only for achieving better rankings but also for running successful Internet marketing campaigns.
+On page SEO is one of the most important processes you can use, not only for achieving higher rankings but also for running successful SEO campaigns.

-Every SEO campaign has your website in focus and if it’s not properly optimized for both search engines and users, your chances of success are minimized.
+A website is the focus point of all SEO processes and if it’s not properly optimized for both search engines and users, your chances of succeeding are minimized.

-Before getting into the details on which SEO techniques to use to improve your on-site SEO, let’s start with some basic terminology.
+Before getting into the details on which on-page SEO techniques to use to boost your SEO, let’s start with some basic SEO terminology.